Reuh/anselme/LANGUAGE.md

 * `pair`: a couple of values.
 Types can be mixed.
 Can be defined using equal sign `"key"=5`.
 Pairs named by a string that is also a valid identifier can be created using the `key=5` shorthand syntax; `key` will not be interpreted as the variable `key` but the string `"key"` (if `key` is a variable and you want to force the use of its value as a key instead of the string `"key"`, you can wrap it in parentheses).

-* `type`: a couple of values.
+* `annotated`: a couple of values.
 Types can be mixed.
 Can be defined using colon `expr::type`.
-The second value is used in type checks, this is intended to be use to give a custom type to a value.
+The second value is used in type constraints, this is intended to be use to give a custom type to a value.

 * `function reference`: reference to one or more function(s) with a given name.
 Can be defined using `&function name`, which will create a reference to every function with this name accessible from the current namespace.
 Can be called as if it was the original function using `func ref!` and `func ref(args)`.